pratapsolanki/Android-Clean-Architecture-MVVM-Hilt/README.md

-# Android Clean Architecture with MVVM using Jetpack component.
+# Android Clean Architecture with MVVM using Jetpack component

 ## 💡 What is Clean Architecture?